Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/Demo1.md

 It also contains a `Dockerfile` (to build a base Docker container), a `requirements_docker.txt` and a `requirements_versions.txt` file that give hints about what exactly is needed.
+The `Dockerfile` suggests close to the top that some OpenGL libraries will be needed.
-We'll take some risks though and use a newer version of PyTorch than suggested as for AMD GPUs it is often important to use recently enough versions (and because that version has a more sophisticated module better suited for what we want to demonstrate).
-We also note though that a couple of graphics libraries are needed that we still might have to install.
+And the fact that it can be fully installed in a docker container also indicates that there must in fact be ways to run it in readonly directories, but in this demo we'll put Fooocus in a place were it can write.
+The `requirements_docker.txt` file also suggests to use Pytorch 2.0, but we'll take some risks though and use a newer version of PyTorch than suggested as for AMD GPUs it is often important to use recently enough versions (and because that version has a more sophisticated module better suited for what we want to demonstrate).

 ### Step 2: Install the PyTorch container